 Many of us work in an environment that is not formal enough to dress business formal, but it is also not casual enough to pull off the sneakers look.
 This means it’s time for business casual attire.
-Some people say it’s complicated to achieve the in-between level of formality but with our guide, you will master this style easily.
+Some say it’s complicated to achieve the in-between level of formality, but with our guide, you will master this style easily.

 Here are some business casual for women examples and outfit ideas for you to take inspiration from.
 We will discuss it in more detail further in the blog.

-The basic rule we can apply for all the outfits: one business formal garment should be mixed with one informal one.
+The basic rule we can apply for all the outfits: one formal business garment should be mixed with one informal one.

 Business Casual Blazer

-|White Double Breasted Blazer|
+|White Double-Breasted Blazer|